carloslodelar/cardano-course/setting-up-a-local-cluster/create-a-local-cluster.md

 {% endtab %}
 {% endtabs %}

 A few changes are also needed to the `config.json` template.
-For now, disable P2P topology and disable EnableDevelopment options so you can update your cluster using proper update proposals.
-Initially, state that your nodes are ready to move to Protocol Version 1.0.0 (PBFT).
-Logs will come very fast, so keep the minSeverity in Info.
+For now, disable P2P topology and disable the `EnableDevelopment` options so you can update your cluster using proper update proposals.
+Initially, state that your nodes are ready to move to protocol version 1.0.0 (PBFT).
+Logs will come very fast, so keep the `minSeverity` in info:

 {% tabs %}
 {% tab title="Linux" %}